berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 7: Outside of class

 - Begin [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q).
 This is an individual lab that has Milestone 1 due this coming Monday, the second milestone due Friday, and the full lab due on Monday, February 3.
+- Complete and submit [T04: Fraction Class Understanding and Enhancement](https://moodle.berea.edu/mod/assign/view.php?id=711836) if you did not finish in class.

 ## Day 6: Wednesday, January 22, 2025